Hiking in search of the Lucky Bean tree, Bwindi

 Encounter with a Silverback

-Adolf was a gem and really made our trip.
-He recounted the story of the day he was called from Nkuringo to Buhoma, which involved him crossing through the middle of Bwindi Forest.
+Adolf recounted the story of the day he was called from Nkuringo to Buhoma.
+This meant he had to walk through the middle of Bwindi Forest.

 Adolf imitated the low pitched growling of the Silverback.
 The other gorillas joined in, displaying sounds of annoyance at having been disturbed.